emrtech/Arduino_Resources/Readme.txt

 A simple example test program is included to test your RS485 setup.

-The IDE should probaby no earlier the V1.65.
+The IDE should probaby be no earlier than V1.65.
 It was tested with the current IDE version V1.82

 The program was tested with: